 Walking this land as an Aboriginal person is hard.
 This year has been hard.

 Walking into the face of injustice, each and every day, is hard – hard because it often seems so lonely, overwhelming, feeling like things can never change because the whole system thrives, benefits, and profits from the continual injustice.
 Continually asking Non-Indigenous Christians to come and walk alongside is hard – hard because there are few that accept.
 There are those that do bring you joy, but there are still too many that are scared, disinterested, have other priorities, or are just racist.
-But we must walk on – driven by a Creator who has walked alongside peoples in this land we now call Australia, for over 60,000 years.
+But we must walk on – driven by a Creator who has walked alongside peoples in these lands now called Australia, for over 65,000 years.

 I’ve said many times it’s a long journey, both the steps we have already taken but the hundreds, thousands, millions of steps we still need to take, individually, communally, and nationally.
 We must walk on.